carpentries-incubator/reproducible-publications-quarto/setup.md

 {: .keypoints}

-You can check if you have the correct Quarto version by typing the following in the Rstudio console:
+You can check if you have the correct Quarto version by typing the following in the Rstudio terminal:

 ~~~